borkdude/blog/posts/oss-updates-jul-aug-2022.md

 Configurable Clojure interpreter suitable for scripting and Clojure DSLs.

-This is the workhorse that power babashka, nbb, bebo, and many other projects.
+This is the workhorse that powers babashka, nbb, bebo, and many other projects.

 Several bugfixes and enhancements were made in the last two months.